Table of Contents

 Inexperienced Truck Drivers

-Today’s growing concern in the trucking industry is the increasing number of drivers with limited experience operating large vehicles.
-This trend is largely due to the challenges and shortages the industry faces.
+Todayโs growing concern in the trucking industry is the increasing number of drivers with limited experience operating large vehicles.
+This trend is largely due to the challenges and shortages this sector faces.

 In 2022, truckload carriers with more than 1,000 trucks had a 58.9% turnover rate.
-Some experts attribute this situation to poor pay, long hours, and unpleasant working conditions.
+This situation is often attributed to factors like pay rates, long hours, and overall working conditions.
 Additionally, many heavy and tractor-trailer truck drivers take many days off.
 In 2022, they took an average of 23 days off due to injuries or sickness acquired on the job.

 To avoid disrupting their operations, many trucking companies hire inexperienced drivers to handle their deliveries.
 Unfortunately, these individuals are prone to making driving errors, putting their fellow road users at risk.